Bestest place on the earth: Plot

 In a flashback, a young Barry (Reese Levine) runs through a field playing with military toys and is introduced by his military veteran father, John (John Gloria), to one of his friends, Fuches (Stephen Root).
 Back in the present day, Fuches informs his officers that he will abandon the wiretapping operation, not wanting to incriminate Barry (Bill Hader).
 Using his "Raven" status, Fuches struggles to convince other inmates into forming a gang with him and Barry for protection.

 Cristobal (Michael Irby) meets with a former Thai associate, Bong (François Chau), to recruit him and his gang for their sand business.
-He reunites Bong's gang with their rival gang at a Dave & Buster's restaurant to discuss cooperation.
+He reunites Bong's gang with their rival gang, the Guatemalan mafia, at a Dave & Buster's restaurant to discuss cooperation.
 Hank (Anthony Carrigan), meanwhile, has kept in touch with a person known as "Toro", who can help him break Barry out of prison, but will need henchmen.
 Cristobal convinces the gangs about their sand empire, but is taken aback when Hank explains he will need Barry for their plan.
 Meanwhile, Lon O'Neil (Patrick Fischler) meets with Gene (Henry Winkler) at the theater of his former acting class and the "interview" turns out to be a dramatized reenactment of his history with Barry.

 Barry is surprised when Sally (Sarah Goldberg) visits him in prison.
 She discreetly asks him about the attacker she killed, (Note: As depicted in "starting now".) with Barry stating the situation is under control.
 She breaks down in tears, and says she feels safer around him when asked about why she came back, but does not answer Barry's further questions.
 Sally meets with Lindsay (Jessy Hodges), who explains she cannot be her agent anymore since her reputation is ruined after her outburst with Natalie and her relationship with Barry.

 After more daydreaming, including a fantasy about a reception following his and Sally's marriage, Barry meets with FBI agents.
 He offers to give up the Chechens, Bolivians, and other powerful criminal organizations, in exchange for protection for him and someone else.
 Back at the theater, Gene finishes his performance, which included many self-serving lies, and then asks for anonymity.
 However, the event was witnessed by Sally, who confronts Gene for not warning her about Barry's hitman status.
 Gene says that they are both victims and advises her that if she cannot get acting jobs, she can always teach.

 At their house, Cristobal questions why Hank brought up Barry during their operation.
 As Hank defends his decision, he is called by Fuches, who tells him that Barry has made a deal with authorities.
 Fuches had discovered that Barry was moved out of his cell after missing a meeting with defense counsel.
 A disappointed Hank returns to Cristobal, telling him they must now kill Barry.